sayo-hs/heftia/README.md

 | koka-lang           | No?                  | Multi-shot             | Yes                                             | No (language built-in)            | ?                        | ?                  |
 | OCaml-lang 5        | Yes                  | One-shot               | No [^2]                                         | No (language built-in)            | ?                        | ?                  |

-[^1]: but delimited within the scope of higher-order effects.
+[^1]: but delimited within the scope of unhandled higher-order effects.
 When attempting to interpret an effect while there are unhandled higher-order effects present, you cannot obtain delimited continuations beyond the action scope held by these unhandled higher-order effects.
 It appears as if a *reset* (in the sense of *shift/reset*) is applied to each of the scopes still held by the remaining unhandled higher-order effects.
+In other words, to obtain delimited continuations that span across scopes or to maintain state across scopes, it is necessary to first handle and eliminate all higher-order effects that hold those scopes, and then handle the effect targeted for stateful interpretation in that order.
+For this, it may be necessary to perform *multi-layering* as needed.
+For an example of multi-layering, see [Example/Continuation2](https://github.com/sayo-hs/heftia/blob/f4989e92c31ae2632762afcff306ffa48c307c56/heftia-effects/Example/Continuation2/Main.hs).
 For more details, please refer to the documentation of the `interpretRec` family of functions.

 [^2]: potential for 'unhandled' runtime errors